zzz0906/LeetCode/README.md

 I think maybe dfs is the right answer?
 The std use bfs.
 I think the dfs the time complexity is almost the same efficiency.

+And it need the shortest!!! we can conduct pruning here.
+We can not bigger than current known answer.

+The dfs is great now...but TLE.
+I need more efficiency.

+Oh I understand why bfs is more efficient.
+Because we need the shortest.
+If we find a answer.
+WE can shut down because other answer is not important.

+Let me code a bfs tomorrow.

+# 127. Word Ladder
+I don't think there is some difference?